Teen arrested in school threat

-TRAVERSE CITY — A 16-year-old male was taken into custody Monday by local police in relation to a threat of violence toward Creekside School and two of the school’s students, officials said.
+TRAVERSE CITY — A 16-year-old male was taken into custody by local police in relation to a threat of violence toward Northwest Education Services’s Creekside School and two of the school’s students, officials said.

 Traverse City Police Department officers on Monday arrested the teenager without incident, officials said, and he was lodged in Grand Traverse County’s jail.